6110-sp24/6110-sp24.github.io/_pages/project-overview.md

 In order to identify and prioritize optimizations, you will be provided with a benchmark suite of a few simple applications.
 Your task is to analyze these programs, perhaps hand optimizing these programs, to identify which optimizations will have the highest performance impact.
 Your write-up needs to clearly describe the process you went through to identify the optimizations you implemented and justify them.

-You will turn in a report that details the technical details of phase 5 in the format of the Project Design Document detailed below.
-This will be reviewed by the TAs and feedback will be provided in group meetings.
-This document will also count towards the project grade.
+You will turn in a Project Design Document that details the technical details of phase 5.

 ### Compiler Derby

 The last class will be the *Compiler Derby* at which your group will compete against other groups to identify the compiler that produces the fastest code.
 The application used for the Derby will be provided to the groups one day before the Derby.
 This is done in order for your group to debug the compiler and get it working on this program.
 However, you are forbidden from adding any application-specific hacks to make this specific program run faster.

-## What To Hand In
+## Grading Details

 For each phase, you are required to submit your *project design documents* and *complete sources* (including all files needed to build your project).
 Your projects will be submitted via GitHub.
 Do not include compiled files.
 Instead, you repo should contain an executable file called `build.sh` in the top-level directory which will compile your code.
 These files are provided for you in the skeleton code; you may modify them if you need to.

 Phases 2 through 5 will be done in groups.
 Each group will be given access to a repository for their project on Github.

 There are few restrictions on how the project should be structured, except that it should be self-contained (apart from the allowed libraries and programming environment), and contain executables `build.sh` and `run.sh` in the top-level directory.

+We will release public tests associated with each phase, which will be released with the phase instructions.
+There are also private tests, which will be released **after** the due date of each phase.
+We will grade your submission based on both the public and private tests after each phase.

+Your project design document will make up a portion of your grade for each phase.
+Please make sure not to neglect turning it in.

 ## Command Line Reference